 To be considered vexatious, the behaviour must be abusive, humiliating or offensive for the person experiencing it.

 A word of caution!
-Behaviour can be vexatious even if the person doing it doesn't mean it to be vexatious.
+Behaviour can be vexatious even if the person doing it doesn’t mean it to cause harm.
 Take the example of Luc, who really likes his colleague Kim.
 For a while now, he has been regularly making comments on her red hair, playing innocent tricks on her, asking for a "password" when she tries to go by and sending her jokes via email to tease her.
-Kim never laughs and has twice asked him to stop, but Luc thinks she is just shy and that she will eventually open up to him.
-Recently, Kim's colleagues have noticed that she avoids Luc and looks worried when she sees him.
-This could be a vexatious conduct, even if Luc has good intentions.
+Kim never laughs and has twice asked him to stop, but Luc thinks she is just shy and that she will eventually “warm up” to him.
+Recently, Kim's colleagues have noticed that she avoids Luc, and looks worried when she sees him.
+This could be a vexatious conduct, even if Luc does not have bad intentions.

 Repeated Behaviour or a Single Serious Incident

 The behaviour or things said must occur repeatedly.
-It is not necessarily harassment just because a colleague is in a bad mood one day and says something mean.
+It’s not necessarily harassment just because a colleague is in a bad mood one day and says something mean.

 However, it can also be a single serious gesture.
 For example, an employer who touches his employee’s breast without her consent during a Christmas party is committing sexual harassment (which is a kind of psychological harassment).